TeYuanLiu/teyuanliu.github.io/content/blog/programming-language.md

 ## Type

 Static type means the type of every variable is known at compile-time, while dynamic type indicates that some variables have unknown type at compile-time, and are figured out later during run-time.

+## Layout

+In a source code file, we can organize the code as the following for better readability.

+1. Dependency imports
+1. Global constants
+1. Global variables
+1. Type definition A which is based on type definition B
+1. Type definition B
+1. Function definition A which is based on function definition B
+1. Function definition B

 ## Syntax